 You can even decide how much (or little) the others will see, so there is no need to erase history by cleaning up your revision and comments history:

 If you've never launched a startup, the first time can feel a little scary - especially when you don't have a fan base yet.
 The good news is, things have changed with digital marketing on the scene.

 The critical element of increasing your startup brand awareness is to be familiar with what your potential customers expect from you.
 Often, startup owners forget that their target audience is actually human beings, with feelings and opinions.
 Don’t be a sales robot.
 Devote the necessary time and resources to locate and alleviate your customer's pain points.
 Who are they?
 What do they care about?
 What challenges do they face?
 Even something simple like asking your followers what they are up to can go a long way.

 Great branding results don't depend on big budgets.
 With creative thinking and technology, you might uncover a brilliant idea that was right under your nose.

 Regardless of your next marketing move, always remember that competition never sleeps, and every marginal advantage promises a competitive edge and increase in outreach and revenue.
-Using digital asset management helps you spend as little time as possible fumbling through chaotic asset repositories and to focus on unleashing your creative potential.
+Using a DAM marketing tool helps you spend as little time as possible fumbling through chaotic asset repositories and to focus on unleashing your creative potential.

 AuthorDavid Morneau is the co-founder and CEO of inBeat, a hybrid micro-influencer marketing SAAS/agency that helps brands scale their marketing efforts.
 He has helped over 200 DTC brands to date.